 “Back off the brakes to check operation of the ASA,” he adds.
 “Place a wrench on the adjustment screw and apply the service brakes.
 You should see the wrench rotate in a clockwise motion which indicates the ASA is taking up the clearance between the drum and shoe.
 Greasing the S-Cam spline and clevis pin should also be included as part of this maintenance and will help with ASA removal the next time.”

 And technicians should always follow manufacturer service requirements and instructions.
 If the ASA is diagnosed as faulty, replace it with a new one.

-“It is not recommended to ‘fix’ an automatic slack adjuster,” McComsey says.
+“It is not recommended to ‘fix’ an automatic slack adjuster,” McComsey said.
 “If it is not adjusting properly, or has other damage to it, it should be replaced.”